ChooJeremy/DND-Avrae/readme.md

 * "adv": Rolls with advantage
 * "disadv": Rolls with disadvantage
 * "acX", where X is a number: Only displays results of ac X rather than from 11 to 20.
 * "X", where X is a number: Sets group size to X rather than the default number.
+You may specify multiple instances of this parameter.
-You may specific multiple instances of ths parameter.
+* "+X", where X is a number: Adds X to the to hit modifier of all attacking creatures.
+You may specify multiple instances of this parameter.

 All arguments are case-insensitive.
 If animal contains multiple words, you must wrap them in quotes (") i.e. `!ca "giant poisonous snake"`